FIA has updated its CCP Tracker visualizations with data from the second quarter.

-- ICE Clear Europe was third with a combined $247.4 million across its two clearing services.
+- ICE Clear Europe was second with a combined $247.2 million across its two clearing services.

 The FIA CCP Tracker includes data on the largest margin breach over the prior 12 months.
 Margin breaches are measured at the member level, not the customer level, and represent the potential exposure to losses not covered by initial margin (i.e. where variation margin losses exceed the initial margin requirement for a particular member).

 CME had the lowest margin breach relative to other large CCPs.
-The peak margin breach reported in its first quarter disclosure was $6.2 million for its "base" clearing service, which covers its exchange-traded futures and options.
-This was the same as the amount disclosed in its first-quarter report and higher than what was disclosed in the fourth-quarter report, meaning that this breach occurred in the first quarter.
+The peak margin breach reported in its second quarter disclosure was $11.2 million for its "base" clearing service, which covers its exchange-traded futures and options.
+This was the same as last quarter, which was higher than the amount disclosed in the previous four quarters, meaning that this breach occurred in the first quarter of 2023.